dlclub2311/Structurally-Stable-Incremental-Learning-and-Contextual-Memory-Recall/README.md

 ```

 #### 4. Results
-The results are saved in the specified log files, and detailed class-wise results can be found in the results folder, which is generated when the code is run.
+The results are saved in the specified log files(see the --log-file option), and detailed class-wise results can be found in the results folder, which is generated when the code is run.

 ## Acknowledgements

-This repository is developed based on [PODNet](https://github.com/arthurdouillard/incremental_learning.pytorch)
+This repository is developed based on [PODNet](https://github.com/arthurdouillard/incremental_learning.pytorch).